MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 ```

 ### -EndUserQuarantinePermissionsValue
-The EndUserQuarantinePermissionsValue parameter specifies the end-user permissions for the quarantine tag by using a decimal value that's converted from a binary value.
+The EndUserQuarantinePermissionsValue parameter specifies the end-user permissions for the quarantine policy by using a decimal value that's converted from a binary value.
 The binary value corresponds to the list of available permissions in a specific order.
 For each permission, the value 1 equals True and the value 0 equals False.
 The required order is described in the following list:

 - PermissionToAllowSender
 - PermissionToBlockSender